How to Calculate HRA in Salary - Formula, Exemption & Examples

 A plan that offers guaranteed income for your future goals.

-How to Calculate HRA in Salary?
+How to Calculate HRA in Salary (With Formula & Examples)

 House Rent Allowance (HRA) helps reduce your tax burden by lowering your taxable income.
 Claiming the correct amount maximizes this benefit while staying compliant with tax rules.